braydonf/nostr-key-change/README.md

 ## User Metadata Attestation Event

 This is a parameterized replaceable event with kind `30051`.
 This should be an attestation for another user's metadata `kind 0`.
 This will help a user remember what public key is associated with what `display_name`, `nip05`, `website` and other metadata, should that `kind 0` event be compromised in the future.
-It can also attest to a newly defined `recovery_pubkeys` field that could later be useful to be able to verify a user should their private key be compromised.
+It can also attest to a newly defined `migration_pubkeys` field that could later be useful to be able to verify a user should their private key be compromised.
 The attestation can include both _public_ and _private_ information.

 Public:
 ```js